pasha-tsiurupa/report-Monaco-F1/README.md

-# Task 6 report Monaco f1
+A sample python package printing report of The Monaco Grand Prix Q1 stage.